The Impact of PCOS on Fertility and Sexual Health

 Irregular Menstrual Cycles

-Periods that are irregular or infrequent are a defining feature of PCOS.
-This occurs because hormonal imbalances prevent the ovaries from releasing eggs on a regular basis.
-Without consistent ovulation, it’s difficult for women to track their cycles, which significantly reduces their chances of conception.
-In fact, many women with PCOS experience long gaps between periods or no periods at all, making natural conception challenging.
+Irregular or infrequent periods are a signature symptom of PCOS.
+This happens as hormonal imbalance suppresses the regular release of eggs from the ovaries.
+Without regular ovulation, it’s hard for women to track their cycles, which greatly limits their chances of getting pregnant.
+In fact, many women with PCOS have long gaps between their periods, or no periods at all, which can make natural conception hard work.

 Anovulation and Infertility

-For some women with PCOS, ovulation may not occur at all, a condition known as anovulation.
-This directly leads to infertility [Female Infertility Treatment in Koramangala ], as no egg is available for fertilization.
-Even when ovulation does occur, hormonal imbalances can affect the quality of the egg, further reducing the likelihood of a successful pregnancy.
+For some women who have PCOS, ovulation doesn’t happen at all, called anovulation.
+This causes infertility [Female Infertility Treatment in Pune] directly because no egg can be fertilized.
+Although ovulation may take place, imbalances in hormones can affect in the quality of the egg, thereby decreasing the chances for a successful pregnancy.

 Increased Risk of Miscarriage